days

 Here’s my advice on understanding the challenges within our current healthcare system and what you can do to face the problem head on.

-Challenge #1: No Standard Criteria for Diagnosis
+Challenge #1: No Standard Criteria For Diagnosis

 The problem starts at the beginning: there is no official method of diagnosing perimenopause.
 This means that different physicians may diagnose and treat perimenopause differently, based on their training and experience.